MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-usage-metrics.md

 To dig into the report data, or to build your own reports against the underlying dataset, you have two options:

 - Make a copy of the report in the Power BI service.
 See [Save a copy of the Usage Metrics report](#save-a-copy-of-the-usage-metrics-report) later in this article for details.
 - Connect to the dataset from Power BI Desktop.
 For every workspace, the dataset has the name "Report Usage Metrics Model."
-See [Establish a connection to a published dataset](../connect-data/desktop-report-lifecycle-datasets.md#establish-a-power-bi-service-live-connection-to-the-published-dataset) for details.
+See [Establish a connection to a published semantic model](../connect-data/desktop-report-lifecycle-datasets.md#establish-a-power-bi-service-live-connection-to-the-published-semantic-model) for details.

     ![Screenshot showing Connect to a usage report dataset.](media/service-usage-metrics/power-bi-usage-dataset.png)